 Where Do I Find an In-House Counsel Job?

 In-house counsel jobs are more rare than their law firm counterparts, but they are not impossible to find.
 Check out some recent featured in-house counsel jobs, or if you are more senior, a list of general counsel jobs.
 GoInhouse.com, our in-house counsel job board, features over thousands of in-house counsel jobs across the United States and is a great place to look (if we do say so ourselves).

 You can search by practice area, location and more and sign up for email job alerts by city and category.
 You can also follow GoInhouse.com on Twitter.
 Another way to find an in-house counsel job is to network with former colleagues and classmates, or join the Corporate Counsel Sections of State Bar Associations you are a member of.

 Be on the lookout for recruiters in your area who specialize in legal placements.
 We’ve listed some in our Legal Recruiter Directory.
 Recruiters often find out about in-house jobs before they are ever offered to the public.

 Developing a relationship with a recruiter can also help you down the road, as recruiters will keep you in mind for other positions that may match your skillset.

 Get Exposure on InhouseBlog!

 Have you written an article, primer, checklist or “how-to” geared towards in-house counsel?
 Let us know – we consider guest posts and it is a great way to get free exposure.
-All guest posts that are accepted get linked to in our next weekly newsletter which is sent to 24,000+ subscribers.
+All guest posts that are accepted get linked to in our next weekly newsletter which has 24,000+ subscribers.
 Check out our In-House Counsel Guides page to see prior submissions and get ideas.

 We hope you enjoyed this post – if you know of other items/issues that you would like to see addressed, just contact us.